How I Find Research Sources In Accessible Formats

 • eAudiobook

 WorldCat lets users know where to find a title near them and shares information about reciprocal borrowing agreements as well.
-I recommend creating a free WorldCat account to link library information, as in some cases users will be able to view full text for materials online, depending on their institution.
+Creating a free WorldCat account to link library information is recommended, as in some cases users will be able to view full text for materials online, depending on their institution.
+I have also used WorldCat in conjunction with tools like OverDrive/Libby to find accessible eBooks at public libraries, which I can access on my computer or iPad.

 Related links